 by Ken Weaver

 In early fall of 2011, Laura Lodge approached Todd Bemis, Vail Cascade Resort & Spa’s executive chef about an upcoming beer-and-food event.
-It would be Lodge’s 12th year coordinating the popular Big Beers, Belgians and Barleywines Festival in Vail, CO, one crucial element of which are the two dinners held on consecutive nights.
+It would be Lodge’s 12th year coordinating the popular Big Beers, Belgians and Barleywines Festival in Vail, Colorado, one crucial element of which are the two dinners held on consecutive nights.
 Each dinner...
 View Article

 by Whit Richardson